Self loving affirmations—love ‘em or hate ‘em?

 No wonder these beliefs are so hard to change.

-A sampling of delicious affirmations for your self loving journey
+A sampling of self loving affirmations for your journey

-Now that we've covered the tips on forming affirmations, how do you put them into practice?
+Now that we've covered these 4 tips on forming affirmations, how do you put them into practice?

 Once you have an affirmation to work with, develop a routine to remind yourself of those self loving words several times a day.